LennaHammer/English/EVP/out/words_adverb.md

 /ˌoʊ.vərˈnɑɪt/ FOR THE NIGHT
 [B1]for or during the night
 - an overnight stop in Paris
-- You can stay overnight if you want to.
+- You can `stay` overnight if you want to.
-- Don't forget to pack an overnight bag.
+- Don't forget to pack an overnight `bag`.

 ## 378. part-time ## adverb ; adjective
 /ˌpɑrtˈtɑɪm/
 [B1]If you work part-time or do part-time work, you work for only some of the day or the week.
-- a part-time job
+- a part-time `job`
 - He works part-time as a waiter.

 ## 379. particularly ## adverb